5 authoring tool examples to help you make the best choice

 This list of 5 elearning authoring tool examples will give you a quick rundown of what to expect different types of authoring tools offer you.

-To keep it simple, we’ve split these 5 authoring software examples into ‘cloud-based’ and ‘desktop-based’ tools.
+To keep it simple, we’ve split these 5 examples of online authoring software into ‘cloud-based’ and ‘desktop-based’ tools.

 Cloud-based software has grown significantly in popularity in the past few years.
 With the rise of cloud software giants like Dropbox and Google Drive, more and more people are experiencing the freedom and collaboration that cloud-based software brings.
 A cloud-based elearning authoring tool gives you the same benefits and more!
 Allowing your team to work together faster and smarter.

-Elucidat’s cloud-based authoring tool gives you a smarter, faster way to produce, distribute and measure digital learning with a transformational impact.
+Elucidat’s cloud-based authoring tool is designed to make it easy for big employers to drive down the cost of producing business-critical training.
 With Elucidat you get measurable outcomes: smart workflows to scale up content production and reach bigger audiences, a collaborative approach to authoring, and unparalleled support and coaching from a team whose sole focus is client success.

 Who is Elucidat ideal for?